Sunday, May 17, 2026

 This blog may seem rambling, because it is.
 My belief is that everything is connected.
 Unfortunately the weaknesses of mankind has a strangling influence.
 Some of those in power cling to it with little regard to long term consequences.
 Power has been centralized.
 The rich get richer and the poor get poorer.
 If something is not done (and soon) mankind seems destined for disaster.

 Power is like a magnet for some individuals.
 They visualize what they can accomplish with it.
 Bigger house, nicer car, better clothes, more sexual choice.
 Some enjoy obedience from everyone, even creating the fear of disobeying a whim.
 Others fancy getting important things done ranging from lowering taxes to reducing crime to purifying the air.
 Being important is a goal in itself.
 Being above the law is intoxicating.
 Controlling others allows one to indulge in fantasies.
-To get power it is necessary to take advantage of prejudice and ignorance http://www.therealjohndavidson.com/2019/06/dying-of-whiteness.html
+To get power it sometimes is necessary to take advantage of prejudice and ignorance http://www.therealjohndavidson.com/2019/06/dying-of-whiteness.html

 The Epstein Files, such as we know them, reveal that the very rich can indulge in sexual fantasies.
 For some that means having sex with younger females or inflicting pain.
 One man seems willing to use hurtful diversions to maintain his innocence.